Page 2

 Example Word

-一斉: simultaneous.
-The Japanese noun '一斉 (いっせい)' means 'simultaneous' or 'all at once'.
-It is used to describe actions or events that occur at the same time.
-This word is often used in contexts where multiple people or things act in unison.
-For example: The students stood up simultaneously「学生たちは一斉に立ち上がった」(がくせいたちは いっせいにたちあがった).
-The lights went out all at once「明かりが一斉に消えた」(あかりがいっせいときえた).
-The word can also be used in phrases like '一斉に (いっせいに)' to mean 'all together' or 'in unison'.
+一斉に: simultaneously.
+The Japanese adverb '一斉に (いっせいに)' means 'simultaneously' or 'all at once'.
+It is used to describe actions or events that occur at the same time, often involving multiple people or things.
+This word is commonly used in contexts where a group of people or objects act in unison.
+For example: The students stood up simultaneously「学生たちは一斉に立ち上がった」(がくせいたちはいっせいにたちあがった).
+The birds flew away all at once「鳥たちは一斉に 飛び立った」(とりたちはいっせいにとびたった).
+The adverb emphasizes the collective nature of the action, highlighting that it is done by everyone or everything involved at the same time.

 Radical